Former assistant accuses exiled Chinese tycoon of rape in lawsuit

 The woman said she was subjected to verbal and physical abuse, which soon escalated to sexual assault, before she managed to escape to the Chinese embassy in London during a business trip with Guo.

-After her return to China, the complaint said, the woman provided a statement and evidence of her allegations to police in China.
+After her return to China, the woman provided a statement and evidence of her allegations to police in China, the lawsuit said, without detailing the evidence.
 The Associated Press reported late last month that Chinese police were investigating the woman's claims.

 Guo refuted the accusation.